Kaspaaro/rustReadme/Kaspar-Tullus.md

 - **GitHub Issues**: Open a new issue on the GitHub repository associated with the RSA crate, detailing the security vulnerability and providing relevant links to advisories.

+## How to solve the issue
+- Currently, there isn't a direct solution available for resolving the issue, only way you can fix it is to use another cryptographic library with no vulnerabilities.
+- Contact the owner of the crate to let them know about the issue if they already have not aknowledged the issue.
+-
 ### Conclusion

-The RSA crate's vulnerability to the Marvin Attack poses a significant risk to cryptographic key security.
+The [RSA crate's](https://crates.io/crates/rsa) vulnerability to the [Marvin Attack](https://people.redhat.com/~hkario/marvin/) poses a significant risk to cryptographic key security.
 While efforts are underway by the Red Hat community to address this vulnerability, users are advised to update to patched versions or consider alternative cryptographic libraries temporarily.
 Engaging with maintainers and staying vigilant for updates and advisories can help mitigate such security risks effectively.